johnjoeallen/edl/DEV_GUIDE.md

 The response map is built from your `response` mapping (for example `source`, `code`, `description`, `details`, `recoverable`) where `details` is the rendered details message.
 When handler generation is enabled, every category must define `httpStatus`.

 If a category sets `container: true`, a `${Category}ContainerException` is generated.
 It is a sibling of the category base exception and can hold a list of that category’s exceptions via `add` and `addAll`.
-The Spring handler renders it as a wrapper object containing an array of mapped errors using `containerResponse.wrapper` and `containerResponse.item`.
+The Spring handler renders it using the `containerResponse` template; any string values are treated as keys looked up from `errorInfo`.

 ## ☕ Using Generated Exceptions
 ```java